 Oral Hygiene and Periodontal Disease

 Periodontal disease is an inflammatory disease in which the gums become inflamed and infected because of bacterial plaque on the teeth, resulting in poor oral health.
-Over time, inflammation can destroy the tissues that support your dog’s teeth.
+Over time, the irritations can destroy the tissues that support your dog’s teeth.
 As these tissues break down, pockets form between the teeth and gums.
 This lets more bacteria gather around your dog’s teeth.
-If left untreated, this dental disease can lead to bone loss and tooth loss, which can be very painful for your pup.
+If left untreated, this dental disease can lead to bone loss and tooth loss, which can be very uncomfortable for your pup.

 If you’re worried that your dog may be at risk of developing periodontal disease or has poor oral health, it’s important to get them checked out by your vet as soon as possible.
 Your vet will be able to assess whether your dog has any existing signs of periodontal disease or whether there are any other underlying health issues that could cause them to develop it in the future.

-Diabetes is a disease that can affect both humans and our pets.
-In dogs, it can lead to a condition called ketoacidosis, which is a serious complication of diabetes.
+Blood-sugar regulation is a disease that can affect both humans and our pets.
+In dogs, it can lead to a condition called ketoacidosis, which is a serious complication of blood-sugar levels.
 Diabetic ketoacidosis occurs when there are too many ketones in the body and not enough insulin to burn them up as fuel.
 These ketones build up in the bloodstream and make the dog very sick.

 Ketoacidosis can cause an extremely foul breath odor due to acetone being released into the mouth.
 The smell is similar to nail polish remover or paint thinner.
 Dogs with this condition may also drool or vomit blood, vomit clear liquids, be very thirsty, and urinate more than usual.